anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

 # contrib

+## How to contribute
+   First, create a new fork of the *contrib* branch of the repo.
+   Second, add a new folder to your repo (don't delete existing folders, doing this will hurt other people's contributions), and name it something like *[your-username]*.
+   Third, add your modified source code to that folder (refer to the *main* branch for the original source code to modify).
+   Fourth, submit a pull request to the repository in the *contrib* branch.
+You might have to wait awhile until it gets approved and your fork gets merged with the branch.
+   Five, that's pretty much it!
+Enjoy your day!

+## About this branch
 This branch is for contributions to the source code.
 The source code should be read from the *main* branch.
 Any contributions, or modified versions of the same software will be here, with different folders for different authors. **You should NOT make pull requests for contributions in the main branch, you should make it in this branch after you've created a fork with your modifications**.